Biddesden House: Architecture and design

 Biddesden house is built in Flemish bond brick with stone dressings.
 The architect is unknown, perhaps Webb himself.
 It has two stories plus attic, seven bays to its south front and both sides, and domestic quarters to the rear.
 At the north-east a round turret carries a bell brought by Webb from the 1708 siege of Lille.
 Inside is a double height entrance hall, lit by three round windows at first floor height, and there is mid-18th-century panelling in several rooms.

 Pevsner describes Biddesden as "a very remarkable house" for its place in English architecture.
 It was designated as Grade I listed in 1952.

-On the west front, Dora Carrington painted a blank window in 1931 with a trompe-l'oeil cook, cat and canary behind glazing bars.
+On the west front, Dora Carrington painted a blank window in 1931 with a trompe-l'œil cook, cat and canary behind glazing bars.
 Richard Pym painted two more on the east front in 1935, showing Regency people.

 Park and gardens

 Formal terraced gardens west of the house were probably created by General Webb, together with the walled kitchen garden.
 By 1841, during the ownership of the Everett family, there was an orchard, flower garden and shrubbery.
 Bryan Guinness made improvements to the gardens in the early 1930s.
 The gardens and surrounding park, which extend south of Biddesden Lane into Hampshire, in all some 12 acres, were recorded on the national Register of Historic Parks and Gardens in 1987.

 Listed features in the grounds include 18th-century stables and a dairy, an octagonal dovecote from the same period, and a copper-domed pavilion of c.1933 overlooking the swimming pool.
 Inside the latter are brightly-coloured mosaics by Boris Anrep.